sadiya-b/wedding-website/README.md

 3. Used render to deploy the code, but without using CORS, the backend wasn't connecting to front-end.
 4. Main branch is the branch i'm using for deployment.
 5. Local branch contains my code freeze minus readme, becauase i just updated it.
+6. Project description, user stories are all in google doc